Left vagus nerve. Vagus nerve - symptoms and treatment of the problem. Anatomy and physiology

 1. Accessory nerve (n. accessorius)

 The accessory nerve develops in connection with the last visceral arches.
-He is propulsive.
-In phylogenesis, the accessory nerve is first identified in turtles.
-In them, the accessory nerve is formed due to the last roots of the vagus nerve.
-The accessory nerve of mammals, in principle, does not differ from a similar human nerve.
-The accessory nerve is closely adjacent to both sensitive nodes of the vagus nerve and to the section of its trunk between them.
-In embryos 13-14 mm long, between the trunks of the X and XI pairs of cranial nerves below the base of the skull, neurofibrous cords are detected.
+He is a motorist.
+In phylogeny, the accessory nerve is first identified in turtles.
+In them, the accessory nerve is formed by the last roots of the vagus nerve.
+The accessory nerve of mammals is, in principle, no different from a similar nerve in humans.
+The accessory nerve is closely adjacent to both sensory ganglia of the vagus nerve and to the section of its trunk between them.
+In embryos 13-14 mm long, nerve fiber cords are detected between the trunks of the X and XI pairs of cranial nerves below the base of the skull.
 On

-the outer branch of the accessory nerve in embryos 15 mm long is divided into two branches that reach the anlages of the sternocleidomastoid and trapezius muscles.
+The external branch of the accessory nerve in embryos 15 mm long is divided into two branches that reach the anlage of the sternocleidomastoid and trapezius muscles.

 The motor nucleus of the accessory nerve is divided into two parts: cerebral and spinal (pars cerebralis et pars spinalis).
-Pars cerebralis is located in the medulla oblongata dorso-laterally from the nucleus of the olive and slightly below the double nucleus.
-Pars cerebralis continues directly into spinal cord(Cj-Cb).
+Pars cerebralis is located in the medulla oblongata dorsolateral to the olivary nucleus and slightly below the nucleus ambiguus.
+Pars cerebralis directly continues into spinal cord(Cj-Cb).
 Here the motor nucleus is called its spinal part (pars spinalis).
-The roots of the brain part (radices craniales) emerge from the medulla oblongata below the vagus nerve, in the posterolateral groove, behind the olive.
-The roots from the spinal part (radicis spinales) are formed between the anterior and posterior roots of the spinal nerves (Sx-Sb) and partly between the anterior roots of the upper three cervical segments of the spinal cord.
+The roots of the medullary part (radices craniales) emerge from the medulla oblongata below the vagus nerve, in the posterolateral groove, behind the olive.
+The roots from the spinal part (radicis spinales) are formed between the anterior and posterior roots of the spinal nerves (Cx-Sb) and partly between the anterior roots of the three upper cervical segments of the spinal cord.

-Then the roots of the spinal part rise up, enter the cranial cavity through the large occipital foramen (foramen magnum) and join the roots of the brain part.
+Then the roots of the spinal part rise upward, enter through the foramen magnum (foramen magnum) into the cranial cavity and join the roots of the medullary part.
 Together they exit the skull through the anterior jugular foramen along with the glossopharyngeal and vagus nerves.
-Then the accessory nerve enters the posterior part of the peripharyngeal space and is located in it medially from the internal jugular vein, outwards from the internal carotid artery and posteriorly from the glossopharyngeal nerve.
+Then the accessory nerve enters the posterior part of the peripharyngeal space and is located inward from the internal jugular vein, lateral from the internal carotid artery and posterior to the glossopharyngeal nerve.

 The accessory nerve is divided into internal (g. internus) and external (g. extemus) branches.
-The sternocleidomastoid muscle is innervated and perforated by the external branch of the accessory nerve.
-Then this branch comes out at the posterior edge of the muscle about 1.5 cm above its middle.
-Located further under the second fascia of the neck on the muscle that lifts the scapula (m.levator scapulae), the external branch of the accessory nerve goes obliquely down, under the anterior edge of the trapezius muscle (m. trapezius) and innervates it.
-The presence of a single source of innervation for the sternocleidomastoid
+The sternocleidomastoid muscle is innervated and pierced by the external branch of the accessory nerve.
+This branch then emerges at the posterior edge of the muscle approximately 1.5 cm above its middle.
+Located further under the second fascia of the neck on the muscle that lifts the scapula (m.levator scapulae), the external branch of the accessory nerve is directed obliquely downwards, under the anterior edge of the trapezius muscle (m. trapezius) and innervates it.
+The presence of a single source of innervation for the sternoclavicular

 about their common origin.
 The internal branch of the accessory nerve joins the vagus nerve and is part of its branches.
-In this case, the fibers from the brain part of the accessory nerve go as part of the recurrent laryngeal nerve (n. laryngeus recurrens) and then its final branch, the lower laryngeal nerve (n. laryngeus inferion).
-The laryngeal nerves innervate the muscles of the larynx, while the fibers coming from the spinal part of the accessory nerve as part of the pharyngeal branches (rami pharyngei) innervate the muscles of the pharynx.
+In this case, the fibers from the medullary part of the accessory nerve go as part of the recurrent laryngeal nerve (n. laryngeus recurrens) and then its final branch, the lower laryngeal nerve (n. laryngeus inferion).
+The laryngeal nerves innervate the muscles of the larynx, while fibers coming from the spinal part of the accessory nerve in the pharyngeal branches (rami pharyngei) innervate the muscles of the pharynx.

 The vagus nerve is an extremely interesting structure.
 This nerve is not just a passive transmitter of nerve impulses.
-Its sensory and motor neurons work together, taking an active part in regulating a wide variety of processes that tie together the work of the body and brain, human biology and psychology, health and dysfunction.
+Its sensory and motor neurons work together to actively regulate a wide variety of processes that link body and brain function, human biology and psychology, health and dysfunction.
 We, massage therapists and chiropractors, are able to stimulate the vagus nerve with competent touch.
 How does stimulation of this kind affect the functioning of this nerve?

 HANDYMAN

-Active influence of the vagus nerve (or X pair cranial nerves) on our well-being consists in:
+The active influence of the vagus nerve (or X pair cranial nerves) on our well-being is:

 - Control of inflammation and immunity.

-The vagus nerve inhibits inflammation by releasing neurotransmitters in response to detection of inflammatory markers such as cytokines and markers of tumor necrosis.
-If this mechanism is disrupted, the development of autoimmune diseases, such as rheumatoid arthritis, and chronic pain.
+The vagus nerve inhibits inflammation by releasing neurotransmitters in response to the detection of inflammatory markers such as cytokines and tumor necrosis markers.
+If this mechanism is disrupted, autoimmune diseases may develop, such as rheumatoid arthritis, and chronic pain.

 - Mood regulation

-The vagus nerve is the most important link between the brain and the enteric nervous system, which regulates the functioning of smooth muscles. internal organs.
-The gut contains 100 million neurons, 30 neurotransmitters, and 95 percent of all serotonin found in the human body.
+The vagus nerve is the most important link between the brain and the enteric nervous system, regulating the functioning of smooth muscles internal organs.
+The gut is home to 100 million neurons, 30 neurotransmitters, and 95 percent of all serotonin found in the human body.
 The enteric nervous system sends a huge amount of information to the brain through sensory neurons.
-This information, in simple terms, regulates our mood and mental processes.
-A measure of vagal tone (i.e. its ability to respond and affect the heart) correlates with the likelihood of developing heart disease and diabetes, as well as emotional stability and anxiety levels.
+This information, in simple terms, regulates our mood and the course of mental processes.
+A measure of vagal tone (i.e., its ability to respond and influence the heart) correlates with the likelihood of developing heart disease and diabetes, as well as with emotional stability and anxiety levels.

-Vagus nerve electrical stimulation is a procedure for implanting an electrical pulse generator in the neck to permanently stimulate the vagus nerve.
-Despite the dreaded word "implantation", EBN therapy is not complete surgical operation on the brain.
-Device implantation is a simple surgical procedure that requires only a short hospital stay.
-Electrical stimulation of the vagus nerve is performed by a pulse generator installed under the skin, under the left collarbone or near the armpit.
+Electrical vagus nerve stimulation is a procedure that involves implanting an electrical pulse generator in the neck to continuously stimulate the vagus nerve.
+Despite the scary word “implantation,” EBN therapy is not complete surgery on the brain.
+Implantation of the device is a simple surgical procedure that will require only a short hospital stay.
+Electrical stimulation of the vagus nerve is performed with a pulse generator placed under the skin, under the left collarbone or near the armpit.
 A small incision is made in the neck to attach two thin wires (electrodes) to the left vagus nerve.
-The wires are not visible from the outside.
-They travel under the skin from the pulse generator to the vagus nerve in the neck.
+The wiring is not visible from the outside.
+They pass under the skin from the impulse generator to the vagus nerve in the neck.

-EBN has been successfully used to treat epilepsy, migraine, and drug-resistant depression.
-Research is underway to investigate the effects of EBN on patients with anxiety disorders, Alzheimer's disease, fibromyalgia, obesity, and tinnitus.
+EBN has been successfully used to treat epilepsy, migraine and drug-resistant depression.
+Research is currently being conducted to study the effect of EBN on the condition of patients with anxiety disorders, Alzheimer's disease, fibromyalgia, obesity and tinitus.

-However, EBN therapy is a very risky measure, implying the possibility of complications (eg infection).
+However, EBN therapy is a very risky measure, implying the likelihood of complications (for example, infection).
 In addition, the long-term effects of EBN on the human body have not yet been studied.

-Of course, there are other less invasive and safer ways to stimulate the vagus nerve.
-For example, controlled breathing (with a lengthening of the expiratory phase), meditation, special movements and relaxation of the tongue, for example, when singing and speaking (stimulation occurs due to the innervation of the larynx and tongue by the vagus nerve), facial gymnastics (facial expressions have a double relationship with the function of the vagus nerve, motor and emotional), improving the condition of the intestines, physical exercise and sufficient rest and, most importantly, the fight against stress and excitement.
+Of course, there are other, less invasive and safer ways to stimulate the vagus nerve.
+For example, controlled breathing (with prolongation of the exhalation phase), meditation, special movements and relaxation of the tongue, for example, when singing and speaking (stimulation occurs due to the innervation of the larynx and tongue by the vagus nerve), facial gymnastics (facial expressions have a double connection with the function of the vagus nerve, motor and emotional), improvement of intestinal health, physical exercise and getting enough rest and, most importantly, managing stress and anxiety.

-However, from a pragmatic point of view, massage therapists and manual therapists the question often arises: "How can I affect this nerve through touch, and what will it lead to?"
+However, from the pragmatic point of view of massage therapists and chiropractors The question often arises: “How can I influence this nerve through touch, and what will this lead to?”

-The human ear is the only place where the vagus nerve reaches the surface of the body (by the auricular, ear branch, Fig. 2).
+The human ear is the only place where the vagus nerve reaches the surface of the body (auricular, auricular branch, Fig. 2).
 Transcutaneous stimulation of this branch can be used to treat a variety of diseases associated with the vagus nerve.
 In Europe, this method is used to treat epilepsy, migraine and chronic pain.

-The auricular branch of the vagus nerve is composed of sensory neurons, therefore, sensory stimulation of the parts of the ear innervated by the vagus nerve (Figure 3) stimulates vagus nerve activity.
+The auricular branch of the vagus nerve consists of sensory neurons, therefore, sensory stimulation of the parts of the ear innervated by the vagus nerve (Fig. 3) stimulates the activity of the vagus nerve.
 In most therapeutic cases, deactivation of the sympathetic nervous system is required.
-Gentle, delicate touches of medium intensity (Fig. 4) demonstrate the greatest effectiveness.
-A study on the effect of massage on the vagus nerve in infants found that this nerve responded better to moderate-intensity touch than to light or high-intensity touch.
-For many clients, inclusion in a session with the ears may come as a surprise - first ask permission, explain the essence and purpose of your manipulations.
+Neat, delicate touches of medium intensity (Fig. 4) demonstrate the greatest effectiveness.
+A study of the effects of massage on the vagus nerve in infants found that the nerve responded better to moderate-intensity touch than low- or high-intensity touch.
+For many clients, including ear work in a session may come as a surprise - first ask permission, explain the essence and purpose of your manipulations.

-Does it have a positive effect manual therapy to the vagus nerve?
+Does it have a positive effect? manual therapy on the vagus nerve?
 Of course it is.
-Of course, the effect will be as pronounced and fast as with direct continuous electrical stimulation, however, studies show that in this case there is certainly a clinically significant effect on vagal tone.
+Of course, the effect will not be as pronounced and rapid as with direct long-term electrical stimulation, but research shows that in this case there is certainly a clinically significant effect on the tone of the vagus nerve.
 Understanding the function and structure of the vagus nerve stimulates your imagination and creativity as a therapist.
-Ear work is especially helpful for headaches and temporomandibular joint dysfunction, due to the vagus nerve's ability to relax both the body and the emotional component of a person.
+Working with the ears is especially useful for headaches and dysfunction of the temporomandibular joint, due to the ability of the vagus nerve to relax both the body and the emotional component of a person.

 TARGET

-Increased activity of the vagus nerve with gentle stimulation to increase sensation.
+Increasing vagus nerve activity through gentle stimulation to increase sensitivity.

 INDICATIONS FOR USE